Hassan Ali Nokhodaki Isfahani: Teaching

-Most of his time, Sheikh Nokhodaki spent his time in worship, ascesis, i'tikaf, visiting the graves of mystics such as Abu Ali Farmadi, Shaykh Muhammad Karandighi (known as Pir Palanduz), and Shaykh Muhammad Mu'min.
+Sheikh Nokhodaki spent most of his time in worship, ascesis, and i'tikaf, visiting the graves of mystics such as Abu Ali Farmadi, Shaykh Muhammad Karandighi (known as Pir Palanduz), and Shaykh Muhammad Mu'min.

-Although being occupied with worship most of the time, he sometimes taught jurisprudence, principles of jurisprudence, and mathematics in books such as Sharh al-lum'a al-Dimashqiyya, Ma'alim al-din and Khulasat al-hisab.
+Although being occupied with worship and prayer most of the time, he sometimes taught jurisprudence, the principles of jurisprudence, and mathematics in books such as Sharh al-lum'a al-Dimashqiyya, Ma'alim al-din and Khulasat al-hisab.

 The major points of his spiritual instructions to his pupils were: